wshbair/blockly2hooks/README.md

 ![logo](logo.svg)
-# Blockly2Hooks (Beta version)
+### Blockly2Hooks
+A platform for developing visually XRPL hooks smart contract using [Blockly][2] from Google.
+The paltform helps users to develop XRPL Hook using visual drag-and-drop blocks.
+Also it compiles the hook code into WASM format.
-A platform for developing visually XRPL hooks smart contract using Blockly.
-We have integrated many features such as generating XRPL Hook C code with visual drag-and-drop blocks and compiling hook code into WASM.
-Also, we have integrated the deployment to the XRPL Hook testnet network.
+We have integrated also the deployment function to the XRPL Hook testnet network.

 We build our the hooks block based on the official documentation of the XRPL Hook [https://xrpl-hooks.readme.io/](https://xrpl-hooks.readme.io/)